Comprehensive Guide to Cryptocurrency Tax in the UK

 Taxable as Trading Income

-An essential factor to consider when making a tax analysis is whether a trade is taking place.
+An essential factor to consider when making a tax analysis on cryptocurrency is whether a trade is taking place.
 This will guide you to determine the correct tax treatment for your trading income.

 Be it buying or selling of exchange tokens; the trade will depend on the degree and regularity of activity, the intention of trade, and the level of your business.

-If your business activities result in trading, your income and expenses will calculate to form the trading profit.
-Regarding a sole proprietor or a partnership, the tax will be charged on the sole trader’s income and trading profit for the partnership.
-Alternatively, if exchange tokens are accepted as payment by a company, and the company gains profit or returns over it, then a corporation tax will apply.
+If your business activities result in trading, your income and expenses will be calculated to form the trading profit.
+For a sole proprietor or a partnership, the tax will be charged on the sole trader’s income and trading profit for the partnership.
+Alternatively, if exchange tokens are accepted as payment by a company, and the company gains profit or returns over it, then the corporation tax will apply.

 It’s also important to consider other legislation that may apply to business activities that do not amount to trade.